oroinc/documentation/bundles/commerce/WebsiteSearchBundle/indexation.rst

 * **$classesNames** - list of entity class names that have to be reindexed.
 When no classes are provided, all entities from the search index are reindexed;
 * **$ids** - list of entity identifiers that has to be reindexed.
 When no IDs are provided, all entities of the specified classes are reindexed;
 * **$scheduled** (default `true`) - boolean flag that defines whether reindexation has to be scheduled (asynchronous) or immediate (synchronous).
+* **$fieldGroups** - list of entity groups that needs to be reindexed.
+Data in the index is split into groups, and it is possible to reindex only particular groups(s) to reduce the load on the application and engine.
+This approach is called partial indexation.
+Partial indexation is a good option both for synchronous and asynchronous indexation when you need to update one, or multiple field groups.
+Supported field groups are: main, collection_sort_order, image, category_sort_order, visibility, pricing, order, customer_recommendation_action, customer_recommendation_revenue, inventory (multiple values allowed).

 For example: